jstac/cycles_moral_hazard/README.md

-# cycles_moral_hazard
-Code for simulations from "Volatile Capital Flows and Financial Integration: The Role of Moral Hazard"
+# Volatile Capital Flows and Financial Integration

+### The Role of Moral Hazard

+By Tomoo Kikuchi, John Stachurski and George Vachadze

+Code for simulations can be found in the `code` repository.
+The `*.ipynb` files run in Jupyter.